Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Hanover’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Hanover, where glacial till soils often exhibit moderate to high acidity (pH 5.5–6.5).
-All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab to determine pH, NPK, organic matter, and micronutrient levels.
-Most flowering plants thrive at pH 6.0–7.0, so dolomitic lime is recommended to raise pH and supply magnesium.
-Amend soils with 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Evaluate drainage (Hanover’s clay/silt pockets), microclimate, and existing vegetation using the USDA Web Soil Survey.
-Documenting baseline conditions ensures effective amendment and long-term soil health.
+A thorough soil assessment is the foundation of successful horticulture in Hanover, where glacial till soils predominate.
+All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
+Most local soils are acidic (pH 5.5–6.5); most flowers require pH 6.0–7.0, so dolomitic lime is recommended to raise pH and add magnesium.
+Amend with 2–4 inches of compost, tilled to 8–10 inches, targeting 5–8% organic matter.
+Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey, and document baseline conditions for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources